electricbookworks/electric-book/_docs/setup/setting-up-a-book.md

 ### File naming

 We recommend naming each book's markdown files in alphabetical order.
 This is easiest using a numbering system, where prelims (frontmatter) files start with `0` or `00`, e.g. `0-1-titlepage.md`, `0-2-copyright.md`, and chapter files are numbered for their chapter number, e.g. `01.md`, `02.md`, and so on.
 The alphabetical order makes it easy to see the documents in the right order at all times.

+We recommend adding a few descriptive words to your filenames after the numbers (or other alphabetising prefix).
+E.g. `02-growing-potatoes-on-saturn.md`.
+There are two reasons for this:

+- While editing, you'll find it easier to move between chapters with a human-readable phrase in the filename.
+- The filename will be part of the file's URL as a web page, and it's good for SEO and for end users if the URL contains some relevant key words.

 > Note: We recommend using leading zeros in file-name numbers – that is, `02.md` rather than `2.md` – because that sorts correctly in most file browsers.
 Otherwise, some file browsers will sort `10.md` before `2.md`.
 In the rare event that you have over 99 chapters, use two leading zeros: `001.md`.
 {:.box}